renielviado/SQL-Project-1--Uber-Case-Study/README.md

   - **Assumption**: Drivers in these segments may prioritize maximizing earnings by delaying or reducing vehicle maintenance to lower costs.
 This cost-cutting practice could contribute to the higher incidence of breakdowns and incomplete rides.

 ## Recommendations (Conditional on Validation)
-_The following recommendations are suggested only if further investigation by Uber confirms the assumptions outlined in the case.
-They should not be implemented without validation to avoid misdirected actions._
+_These recommendations are high-level and should be considered only if further investigation by Uber confirms the assumptions outlined in this case.
+They are not intended for immediate implementation without validation._

 **1. Vehicle Maintenance & Breakdowns**
 - Enforce stricter vehicle inspection and mandatory service checks to reduce on-road failures.